ietf-wg-idr/RFC4271bis/rfc4271bis.md

 speaker receives, from a peer, an UPDATE message that advertises a new route, a replacement route, or withdrawn routes.

-The Phase 1 decision function is a separate process,f which completes when it has no further work to do.
+The Phase 1 decision function is a separate process, which completes when it has no further work to do.

 The Phase 1 decision function locks an Adj-RIB-In prior to operating